 New desktop view:

-- Open the terminal and run:
+- Open the Software app

 - Install the Remove Dropdown Arrows extension from the software app